SmokeySam/My_Portfolio/README.md

 # My Portfolio

-This is my portfolio consisting of some of my projects.
+This is my portfolio page I built.
+Here I can display the porjects I build at my time at The Code Institute along with other projects I have added.

 # Technologies